3arthqu4ke/headlessmc/README.md

 | forge | Installs Minecraft Forge. | \<version/id\> \<--uid\> |
 | fabric | Installs Fabric. | \<version/id\> |

+To launch the game in headless mode type use the launch command with the `-lwjgl` flag:
+`launch <version> -lwjgl`

 Arguments passed to commands have to be separated using spaces.
 If you want to pass an Argument which contains spaces you need to escape it using quotation marks, like this:
 `"argument with spaces"`.
 Quotation marks and backslashes can be escaped by using a backslash.